-The Santi Quattro Coronati and the chapel of Silvester (oratorio)
+The Santi Quattro Coronati and the chapel of Sylvester (oratorio)

 picture: Roma ieri, Roma oggi di Alvaro de Alvariis

 We head back up and leave the San Clemente through the courtyard and the sophisticated portal with four old classical Ionian columns.
 We take a right turn and cross the Via de Giovanni Laterano to arrive at the Via dei Querceti.
 You will immediately notice the high defensive walls of the church and the monastery of the Santi Quattro Coronati.

 | Santi Quattro Coronati entrance exit and aerial picture Facade Open|